jgoalby/jgoalby.github.io/games/template/readme.md

 - I feel I really should look at other components before I go too far with this one.
 - Make a radio button from the code in the options scene

+- Need to work on the leaderboard scene I suppose
+- Scale it to the screen size?
+- Does that mean I need to scale the button as well?
+- Make the table a component perhaps?
+- Could potentially make it not a DOM element and just use graphics?
+- Is making a table that hard?
+Most likely it is.
+What about Rex?
+- Make the leaderboard table scrollable perhaps?
+- Leaderboard should also manage actual score data from local storage
+- So need a way to get the local storage and maybe use ECS to manage the data?

 - Do I need the scale for the camera?
 - Maybe don't have a launch screen as I am using caching and have a splash screen in the game.
 - Clean up manifest if possible.
 What fields and icons etc are really needed.

+- Start using _ for private variables

 - Add ECS feature to the game
 - Do I need to look into state machines?